Recurrent migraines can be functionally disabling and can impair quality of life.

 Verapamil has shown weak efficacy for preventing migraines.
 It is used as one of the second-line pharmacological options for migraine prophylaxis.

-They are used for prevention of a menstrual migraine.
-Start treatment a few days before the anticipated start of the menstrual cycle and continue for first few days.
+They are used for the prevention of a menstrual migraine.
+Start treatment a few days before the anticipated start of the menstrual cycle and continue for the first few days.

 Zolmitriptan, frovatriptan, and naratriptan have shown benefits in the short-term prevention of menstrual-related migraines.
 They are started several days before the expected onset and continued for 5 to 6 days.

-Some other medications that have some but little efficacy for migraine prevention include Magnesium, Vitamin B2, Coenzyme Q10, Hormone treatment, Botulinum toxin.
+Some other medications that have some but little efficacy for migraine prevention include Magnesium, Vitamin B2, Coenzyme Q10, Botulinum toxin.

-Benefits of Botulinum toxin A have not been statistically proven for treatment of an episodic migraine headache; however, it is proven to be effective for treatment of chronic headaches.
+Benefits of Botulinum toxin A have not been statistically proven for the treatment of an episodic migraine headache; however, it is proven to be effective for the treatment of chronic headaches.

 Identifying and modifying the trigger if possible.
 It is important to maintain headache diaries to identify triggers and follow response when triggers modified.